KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Online Resources widget

-The Online Resources :term:`widget` allow you to include assets from various online media providers like Pixabay or Pexels in your project.
+The Online Resources :term:`widget` allows you to include assets from various online media providers like Pixabay or Pexels in your project.

-..
-BMJ: needs to be included one the section in "Project and File management" is done: Please refer to the :ref:`Online Resources <online_resources>` section of this documentation.
+See also the :doc:`Online Resources</project_and_asset_management/project_bin/online_resources>` section of this documentation.

 .. rst-class:: clear-both